Pickleball pains? Here's how to manage injuries

 WHAT TO DO IF YOU ARE INJURED

-“If you feel pain, swelling, or notice bruising after a game, it’s important to rest and follow the RISE method to allow the body to heal.
+“If you feel pain, swelling, or notice bruising after a game, it’s important to rest and follow the RICE method to allow the body to heal.
 If symptoms persist, seeking medical attention is crucial,” he stated.

 REHABILITATION TECHNIQUES AND ARTHRITIS